AAR0on/music/README.md

 # Instructions for use
-Space Bar - Pause
+- Space Bar - Pause
-C - Cruise Control
+- C - Cruise Control
-Vertical Arrows - Colour Change
+-Vertical Arrows - Colour Change
-Mouse - Moves Space Ship
+- Mouse - Moves Space Ship

 # How it works